 Expected results Description Verifiable and objective indicators Means of verification Assumptions General objective Assist the Bekaa Water Establishment (BWE) to be able to conduct the operation and maintenance of the Zahle Wastewater Treatment Plant (WWTP) in a sustainable manner Zahle Wastewater Treatment Plant Operational Monthly reports prepared by Contractor and feedback from BWE.
-The Government of Lebanon remains committed to its strategic targets, and commitments The changes/rotations in the personnel of the BWE do not affect project implementation Specific objective Treatment of wastewater in the Zahle WWTP in compliance with international standards.
-Average Quantity of WW treated Monthly reports, Laboratory tests (in-house and Commitments from Lebanese Authorities Average quantity of Sludge treated third party), Feedback from various (Municipality of Zahle, BWE, MoEW, MoE, etc) Handing over the facility stakeholders 6) Number of BME staff training Quality of Effluent water Output 1: Operation of Zahle wastewater treatment plant for a Project team in place Monthly reports, Political stability and Efficient operation of WWTP and handover minimum of 2 years Procurement process for operator completed Feedback from various stakeholders. commitments from Various stakeholders O&M contract issued Number of trainings/awareness raising activities conducted Tons of sludge properly disposed Activities in relation to Output 1 Setting up and hiring the project team Preparing needed technical specifications and terms of reference for the operation and maintenance of the WWTP Issuance of an operation & maintenance contract for the WWTPCapacity Building and TrainingAwareness activities
+The Government of Lebanon remains committed to its strategic targets and commitments.
+The changes/rotations in the personnel of the BWE do not affect project implementation Specific objective Treatment of wastewater in the Zahle WWTP in compliance with international standards.
+Average Quantity of WW treated Monthly reports, Laboratory tests (in-house and Commitments from Lebanese Authorities Average quantity of Sludge treated third party), Feedback from various (Municipality of Zahle, BWE, MoEW, MoE, etc) Handing over the facility stakeholders Number of BME staff training Quality of Effluent water Output 1: Operation of Zahle wastewater treatment plant for a Project team in place Monthly reports Political stability and Efficient operation of WWTP and handover minimum of 2 years Procurement process for operator completed Feedback from various stakeholders. commitments from Various stakeholders O&M contract issued General objective Specific objective Output 1: Efficient operation of WWTP and handover Number of trainings/awareness raising activities conducted Tons of sludge properly disposed Activities in relation to Output 1 Setting up and hiring the project team Preparing needed technical specifications and terms of reference for the operation and maintenance of the WWTP Issuance of an operation & maintenance contract for the WWTP Capacity Building and Training Awareness activities Advocating the equal work opportunities The state of the s 19131